Victorian Mining Warden

 - make an order restraining a person from dealing with or removing minerals from Victoria

-- make a recommendation to the Minister for Resources.
+- make a recommendation to the Minister for Energy and Resources.

 See Section 99 of the Mineral Resources (Sustainable Development Act) 1990.